OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/01-blinking-led.md

 The circuit diagram for our first experiment looks like this:
-// TO DO: CIRCUIT DIAGRAM: circuit showing this experiment
+// TODO: CIRCUIT DIAGRAM: circuit showing this experiment

 ## Writing the Code

 Now we get to write the code that will make our circuit actually do something!
 That something will be blinking our LED!

-// TO DO: rework this when
+// TODO: rework this when
 Let's make a new file `blink.py` to hold our code:
 ``` python
 import onionGpio